-Council will work within established principles and will conduct tender processes that are fair to all parties, and use its best endeavours to demonstrate fairness to Tenderers and potential Tenderers.
+Council will work within established principles and will conduct tender processes that are fair to all parties, and will use its best endeavours to demonstrate fairness to Tenderers and potential Tenderers.
 Council will:

-- produce Tender documents that clearly specify the required outcomes so that Tenderers can bid for, and price work accurately; - package work put out to Tender in a manner which encourages competition and the best outcome for Council, residents and ratepayers; - not participate in, and actively discourage other parties from improper Tendering practices such as collusion, misrepresentation and disclosure of confidential information; - include in the Tender documents, the evaluation criteria and weightings to be used to assess Tenders; - require any conflict of interest to be disclosed immediately; and - have regard to the cost of Tendering to Tenderers, Council, residents and ratepayers and to seek to constrain those costs.
+- produce Tender documents that clearly specify the required outcomes so that Tenderers can bid confidently.; - package work in a manner which encourages competition and the best outcome for Council, residents and ratepayers; - not participate in, and actively discourage other parties from improper Tendering practices such as collusion, misrepresentation and disclosure of confidential information; - include in the Tender documents, the evaluation criteria and weightings to be used to assess Tenders; - require any conflict of interest to be disclosed immediately; and - have regard to the cost of Tendering to Tenderers, Council, residents and ratepayers and to seek to constrain those costs.